luxfi/threshold/README.md

   Supports automated fault tolerance with state rollback and node eviction.
   See [protocols/lss](protocols/lss/) for details.

-> DISCLAIMER: Use at your own risk, this project needs further testing and auditing to be production-ready.

 ## Features

 - **[BIP-32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki) key derivation**.